GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 DBSCAN's time complexity is $O(n log n)$ when the data layout is favorable and $O(n^2)$ in the worst-case @ester_density-based_1996 ($n$ denotes the number of points).
 In the use made of this algorithm here, the number of provided points is highly impacted by the choice of #clip-t.
 For instance, the value of 0 is not tested.
-This case indeed often translates in none of the pixels getting filtered.
+This case indeed often translates to none of the pixels getting filtered.
 For a resolution of $p=256$, the number of points forwarded to DBSCAN amounts to $p^2 = 65,536$.
-Also, the algorithm output consists in a single cluster containing all points.
+Also, the algorithm output is a single cluster containing all points.

 @fig:active_ssl:results:n_points_cluster plots the number of points remaining after the filtering process.
 Blue lines correspond to using the naive averaging strategy to aggregate the maps and orange lines relate to the use of the neural network.
 Also, dashed plots allow differentiation of which #doa spectra have been employed from the start.
-This shows that the inferred likelihood map should be as sparse as possible with peak values approaching 1.
+This shows that the inferred likelihood map should be as sparse as possible, with peak values approaching 1.
 Those properties allow for better separability and fewer points being fed into the clustering algorithm.

 #figure(